Mert Çelik: Club career

-Çelik made his first debut for Başakşehir in the Turkish Cup match against Hatayspor on 24 January 2019.
+Çelik made his debut for Başakşehir in the Turkish Cup match against Hatayspor on 24 January 2019.
 He is grandfather from Baku.

 On 19 September 2020, Neftçi PFK announced the signing of Çelik on two-year long loan.

 On 18 October 2020, he made his debut in the Azerbaijan Premier League for Neftçi Baku match against Sabah.

+On 18 July 2025, he signed a one-year contract with Sivasspor.